Skip to main content

 It depends on the state and college — rules tightened in 2025-26.
 Under Maharashtra's 2025 ordinance (effective 25 June 2025) and the MCC's NEET-UG 2025 clarification, Maharashtra medical NRI quota sponsorship is restricted to the NRI's own child or ward — uncles, aunts, grandparents and cousins are explicitly excluded.
 Karnataka and other states/colleges have separate rules that may be more permissive at specific institutions.
 Always verify current-year sponsor eligibility with the specific college and state authority before applying.

 Start immediately after your NEET-UG result (typically June).
-NRI quota seats are limited (5–15% of total intake) and fill quickly through MCC deemed-university counselling or direct college NRI cells.
+NRI quota seats are limited (5–15% of total intake) and fill quickly through MCC/state counselling plus institute document verification — the college NRI desk only confirms the checklist and payment after allotment.
 Embassy attestation and notarization of sponsorship documents can take 2–6 weeks depending on the country, so begin gathering documents well before results if possible — do not wait for counselling rounds to start the paperwork.

 Need Help With Your NRI Quota MBBS Application?

-FindUrCollege's Dubai-based NRI counselling team verifies eligibility, prepares your document checklist, and liaisons with college NRI admission cells — free consultation, pay only after admission.
+FindUrCollege's Dubai-based NRI counselling team verifies eligibility, prepares your document checklist, and liaisons with college NRI admission cells — free consultation.

 📋 Data Accuracy Notice (July 2026)